wgsl-analyzer/wgsl-analyzer/crates/wgslfmt/Contributing.md

 ##### Rewrite of list-like expressions

-Much of the syntax in WGSL is lists.
+Much of the syntax in WGSL and WESL is lists.
 For example: lists of arguments, lists of fields, and lists of array elements.
 We have some generic code to handle lists, including how to space them in horizontal and vertical space, indentation, comments between items, and trailing separators.
 However, since there are so many options, the code is a bit complex.
 Look in [src/lists.rs](src/lists.rs).